Dixie Conference: Formation of purely amateur conference

 In 1948, the administration of Florida State University, which had returned to coeducation in 1947 after more than 40 years as a women's college, wrote leaders at other southern institutions seeking to create a "purely amateur" athletic conference.
 The NCAA had recently tightened its rules on the amount of money that could be paid to collegiate athletes, which caused difficulty for many established athletic programs.
 Florida State hoped to create a new conference based on the principle of complete amateurism, including no athletic scholarships.

 The original Dixie Conference lineup included, in addition to Florida State, Howard College (now Samford University) from Alabama, Stetson University and the University of Tampa from Florida, Lambuth College from Tennessee, Mercer University and Oglethorpe University from Georgia, and Millsaps College and Mississippi College from Mississippi.
 Of the nine charter members, six (FSU, Howard, Millsaps, Mississippi, Stetson, and Tampa) played football.

 Membership transitions

 In 1949, Lambuth, Stetson and Tampa left the conference, while Florida Southern College joined.
 In December 1950, after winning the first three Dixie football titles without losing a single conference game, founding member Florida State withdrew to become an independent and began offering scholarships.

 1951–1954

 In the four years following the departure of Florida State, Millsaps won three conference football titles and Mississippi College won one.
 Citing "operation difficulties and limited competition between members", the league disbanded in December 1954 following the resignation of Howard, Millsaps and Mississippi College.

-Football champions

-List of conference football champions by year: